skip to main content

 • All Cargill-owned birds are raised, processed and handled according to National Turkey Federation guidelines.

-• Our key marketing claims are USDA Process Verified.
+• All our marketing claims are USDA Process Verified.

 • Loading crews for transporting birds to our processing facilities are trained to properly load and move them, minimizing stress.
 This training is based on National Turkey Federation guidelines.